tedkim97/tedkim97.github.io/_posts/2019-8-29-custom_chocolate_mold.md

 ### Creating a Mold
+Now that we had a positive model (our chocolate bar), I needed to create a negative mold in that shape.

 ##### Various Silicone Rubber/Mold Making Approaches
 Oddly enough, I had a difficult time getting my hands on liquid rubber/putty molds.
 I lived in a major city (Chicago), so all these other resources should have been accessible.
 However, the hardware stores near me didn't have them in stock and the only choice on Amazon was $50.
 [Services that sell putties/liquids for creating food molds](https://www.makeyourownmolds.com/) exist.
 At the time I was stingy because the shipping costs were so high, so I avoided using them.
 In retrospect, I should have at least experimented with these expensive silicone because the alternative approaches ended up *indirectly* costing a lot of money (traveling, wasted materials, time).